 - The Matte does not require a primer on new drywall.

 - There is a fair amount of disclosure on what’s in it and a lot of disclosure on the final VOCs.

-- The only washable flat (matte) sheen mineral paint I found that does not require a sealer to be washable.
+- One of the few washable flat (matte) sheen mineral paints I found that does not require a sealer to be washable.

-- Durable, washable and not easily stained by oil, food (ketchup mustard etc).
+- Durable and not easily stained by oil, or food (ketchup mustard, etc).

 - High quality – expect the quality and ease of application of regular paint.
-You do not have to do a sample board due to unusual application techniques/tools.
+You do not have to do a sample board for any unusual application techniques/tools.

 What I Don’t Like About RomaBio (Cons):

-- It doesn’t have a lower odor in my opinion than regular 0 VOC paints like ECOs.
-It’s not clear that odor and VOC-wise, it’s better than ECOs or other zero VOC paints (it might even be worse for some folks).
+- It doesn’t have a lower odor in my opinion than regular zero-VOC paints like ECOs.
+It’s not clear that odor and VOC-wise, that it’s better than ECOs or other zero-VOC paints (it might even be worse for some folks).